 Paraguay cannot assure investors that its economy will grow in the future.
-Paraguay's economic growth depends on a variety of factors, including, a mong others, international demand and prices for Paraguayan exports, economic conditions in the countries that serve as Paraguay's most important trading partners, climatic factors affecting Paraguay's a gricultural sector, fiscal and monetary policies, confidence among Paraguayan consumers and foreign and domestic investors and their rates of investment in Paraguay, the willingness and ability of businesses to engage in new investment, the exchange rate and the rate of inflation.
-Some of these factors are outside Paraguay's fiscal revenues, or a significant depreciation of the Guaraní over an extended period of time could adversely affect Paraguay's debt/GDP ratio, either of which in turn would materially and adversely affect the ability of Paraguay to service its public debt, particularly its debt obligations denominated in foreign currencies, including the Bonds.
+Paraguay's economic growth depends on a variety of factors, including, among others, international demand and prices for Paraguayan exports, economic conditions in the countries that serve as Paraguay's most important trading partners, climatic factors affecting Paraguay's a gricultural sector, fiscal and monetary policies, confidence among Paraguayan consumers and foreign and domestic investors and their rates of investment in Paraguay, the willingness and ability of businesses to engage in new investment, the exchange rate and the rate of inflation.
+Some of these factors are outside Paraguay's control.
+A sustained economic slowdown or recession could result in a material decrease in Paraguay's fiscal revenues, or a significant depreciation of the Guaraní over an extended period of time could adversely affect

+Paraguay's debt/GDP ratio, either of which in turn would materially and adversely affect the ability of Paraguay to service its public debt, particularly its debt obligations denominated in foreign currencies, including the Bonds.